 Vitamin C is a powerful brightener, so it’s the ultimate ally for those of us who want to look radiant day in, day out!
 It helps recover vitality in skin that’s become dull over time through the natural aging process, or affected by external factors like cigarette smoke.

 5. It has the power to neutralize free radicals

 Vitamin C is a powerful antioxidant that neutralizes free radicals.
 The sun’s rays, cigarette smoke, pollution and a lack of sleep can increase the number of free radicals which oxidize cells on a daily basis and weaken collagen.
 In addition, did you know that if you combine vitamin C with vitamin E you maximize its antioxidant power?
 Synergy is strength!

 Hyperpigmentation?
 Vitamin C can help.
-Routine use of vitamin C brightens skin and helps even tone, especially if used at night.
-Don’t forget to combine it with your favourite sun spot protection for perfect skin.
+Routine use brightens skin and helps even tone, especially if used at night.
+Don’t forget to combine it with your favorite sun spot protection for perfect skin.

 7. There are many forms of vitamin C

 Ascorbic acid is the purest form of vitamin C. Careful though, because it oxidizes easily, which means you need to find tested, stable formulas.
-Vitamin C can cause irritation and even hyperpigmentation when not used correctly, so don’t use any old product!
+Vitamin C can cause irritation and even hyperpigmentation when not used correctly, so look into what you’re investing your money in!

-Other forms of vitamin C to look out for include ascorbyl palmitate, sodium ascorbyl phosphate, retinyl ascorbate, tetrahexyldecyl ascorbate, ascorbyl glucoside, and magnesium ascorbyl phosphate.
+Other forms to look out for include ascorbyl palmitate, sodium ascorbyl phosphate, retinyl ascorbate, tetrahexyldecyl ascorbate, ascorbyl glucoside, and magnesium ascorbyl phosphate.
 You might see these when checking the label of your vitamin C serum or other types of product.

 Did you know about all of these vitamin C benefits?
 Tell us what you think in the comments section!